Darklunk/VXLAN--MPLS-SR-v2/README.md

 ```

-The Gateway stanza below show the MPLS vs VXLAN association for specific BGP peer group, this is the Gateway configuration stanza
+The Gateway snippet below shows the MPLS vs VXLAN association for the BGP peer groups, this is the Gateway configuration

 ```bash
 r2-core#sh run sec address-family evpn